Strategic Learning and the Topology of Social Networks: Model

-\begin{definition} A {\bf game} $\cG$ is a 4-tuple $(\mu_0,\mu_1,\disc,G)$ consisting of two measures, a discount factor and a social network graph, satisfying the conditions of the definitions above.
-The agents' strategies and utilities are those of Definitions~\ref{def:strategy} and~\ref{def:utility}. \end{definition}
+Note that $\util_i \in [0,1]$, due to the normalization factor $(1-\disc)$.
+A {\em game} $\cG$ is a 4-tuple $(\mu_0,\mu_1,\disc,G)$ consisting of two measures, a discount factor and a social network graph, satisfying the conditions of the definitions above.